Yukio the Wild One first appeared in the 1982 Wolverine limited series by Claremont and Miller.

-In 1992, Yukio prevented the Death Touch Cult (a Hand splinter led by Matsuo Tsurayaba) from killing Jubilee (Jubilation Lee), a friend of Wolverine.
+In 1992, Yukio prevented the Death Touch Cult (a Hand splinter led by Tsurayaba Matsuo) from killing Jubilee (Jubilation Lee), a friend of Wolverine.

 She even evaded the deadly cyborg Cylla (Cylla Markham).

 Gambit (Remy Lebeau), now a member of the X-Men, later contacted Yukio.
-He wanted her to help Wolverine out of a depression after the Hand murdered Mariko Yashida, but she refused.
+He wanted her to help Wolverine out of a depression after the Hand murdered Yashida Mariko, but she refused.
 Presumably, she feared becoming a disposable rebound romance.

-Two years later, killer aliens called the Phalanx tried to manipulate Yukio to lead them to the X-Men.
-Sensing that something was amiss, Yukio only met with Storm in a Manhattan nightclub.
+Two years later, killer aliens called the Phalanx tried to manipulate Yukio into leading them to the X-Men.
+The wary Yukio only met with Storm in a Manhattan nightclub.
 Three Phalanx agents attacked, but narrowly failed.

 Battle without honour

 Yukio later realised that Wolverine was doing an annual pilgrimage to Japan.
-He’d go to the temple where he and Mariko had planned to meet.
-She determined that others had learned of this and came in to prevent an ambush.
+He’d go to the temple where he and Mariko had planned to marry.

 However, Yukio bluffed them.
-She pointed at Wolverine’s bone claws and weak healing factor to convince them that this was a ringer.
+She pointed at Wolverine’s bone claws and weak healing factor to convince them that this was an impostor.